Amazon Athena

 Copy

-This IAM policy does the following:
+This IAM policy enables the following:

 1. Athena Permissions – Allows the user to run queries in Athena, manage prepared statements, and list/query Athena resources.